Theory of unpleasant symptoms (TOUS)

 The main concepts of the TOUS are symptoms, influencing factors, and performance outcomes.
 Symptoms are subjective rather than objective.
 This means that the patient is experiencing perceived symptoms instead of symptoms that can be objectively observed.
 Symptoms typically are unpleasant sensations; only the patient is aware of and can describe the sensation.
 In other words, no one but the patient can know and describe the nature of the symptom.
 Fatigue, pain, and nausea are examples of such symptoms.
 A patient may experience a single symptom or multiple symptoms that may interact with one another.
 Multiple symptoms that a patient experiences collectively are referred to as a symptom cluster.

 Symptoms have four dimensions that are related and can be measured: intensity (or severity), degree of distress, timing, and quality.
 The intensity dimension refers to the severity of the symptom.
-This dimension often is measured using a numeric scale, especially when the symptom is pain.
-The degree of distress dimension involves the degree that the patient is bothered by the symptom.
+This dimension is often measured using a numeric scale, especially when the symptom is pain.
+The degree of distress dimension involves the degree to which the patient is bothered by the symptom.
 The time dimension refers to the duration, frequency, and pattern of recurrence of the symptom.
-The quality dimension involves the characteristics of the symptom, which often are described using specific descriptors of the symptom.
+The quality dimension involves the characteristics of the symptom, which are often described using specific descriptors of the symptom.

 Influencing factors include physiological, psychological, and situational factors, which are interrelated.
 Physiological factors involve anatomical variables, genetic variables, variables related to illness, and variables related to treatment.
 Psychological factors consist of affective variables and cognitive variables.
 Situational factors include social variables and variables related to the physical environment.